Columbia-Moses language

-Moses-Columbia, or Columbia-Wenatchi, is a Southern Interior Salish language, also known as Nxaảmxcín.
-Speakers currently reside on the Colville Indian Reservation.
+Moses-Columbia, or Columbia-Wenatchi (in Moses-Columbia: Nxaʔamxcín), is an extinct Southern Interior Salish language, also known as Nxaảmxcín.
+Speakers traditionally lived in the Colville Indian Reservation.
 The Columbia people were followers of Chief Moses.

-There are two dialects, Columbia (Sinkiuse, Columbian) and Wenatchi (Wenatchee, Entiat, Chelan).
-Wenatchi is the heritage language of the Wenatchi, Chelan, and Entiat tribes, Columbian of the Sinkiuse-Columbia.
+There were two dialects, Columbia (Sinkiuse, Columbian) and Wenatchi (Wenatchee, Entiat, Chelan).
+Wenatchi was the heritage language of the Wenatchi, Chelan, and Entiat tribes, Columbian of the Sinkiuse-Columbia.

+Pauline Stensgar, who died on May 2, 2023, at age 96, is reported to have been the last known fully fluent speaker.

 Phonology

-Phonology of the Columbia-Wenatchi dialect:
+Phonological inventory of the Columbia-Wenatchi dialect:

 The three vowels in Moses-Columbia are /i/, /a/, /u/.
 They are sometimes transcribed as [e]; /i/, [o]; /u/, and [æ]; /a/, and could also tend to sound unstressed, almost as a schwa sound, /ə/.